 jEdit and Topas Academic

 jedit is a powerful free java based editor that makes it extremely easy to work with topas input files.
-From 2011 it should work with either Topas Academic or the commercial version.
+It should work with either Topas Academic or the commercial version.
 With jedit you can:

 - Colour code your input files to highlight keywords/refined values/etc